KevinShengKaifeng/NYU-summer-intern/README.md

 # NYU-summer-intern

 Building an RNN model for the BCI center-out task.

 Replace the output layer with a perturbed readout and train the model on the perturbed readout.

 Compare the learning behavoir of the model with experimantal data.

+See the group meeting slides for more details